 In an ideal scenario, an Engineering team should have manual and automated QA.
 It’s also beneficial to have separate manual and automated testers, rather than relying on one person to do both types.
 Manual and automated testing can involve different skill sets, and it’s best to have an expert at each.

 In a perfect world, the relationship between manual and automated testers should be collaborative.
 Manual testers can write test cases for the full app/site, as well as for any new features that get developed.
-Automated testers can then use those test cases to determine the exact steps to automate.
+Automated testers (or SDETs) can then use those test cases to determine the exact steps to automate.

 Manual testers can provide thorough testing on any new features, which can usually use a real person’s eyes — especially for vetting user experience.
 On the other hand, automated test scripts can cover regression testing, which will save manual testers from a lot of rote work.